Transferable Multi-Bit Watermarking Across Frozen Diffusion Models via Latent Consistency Bridges: Experiments

 \subsection{Cross-Model Transferability}

-\textbf{Under Clean Context.} This experiment demonstrates that DiffMark can generalize beyond the model on which it was trained.
+This section demonstrates that DiffMark can generalize beyond the model on which it was trained.
 In contrast to fine-tuning-based methods such as Stable Signature, which requires retraining the UNet decoder for each target model, and AquaLoRA, which requires fitting model-specific LoRA modules, DiffMark imposes no such overhead.
 We evaluate this property by training exclusively on SD 1.5 and testing on four unseen models, including SD-2.1 \cite{rombach2022high}, DreamShaper 8 \cite{lykon2023dreamshaper}, Realistic Vision 5.1 \cite{sg161222realisticvision}, and OpenJourney v4 \cite{prompthero2023openjourney}, without any fine-tuning.
 As shown in Fig.~\ref{fig:transferability}, DiffMark achieves 93.3–95.5\% bit accuracy across all target models, confirming that DiffMark is a genuinely plug-and-play solution deployable across various SD-family models without per-model retraining.

-\textbf{Under Attack Context.} Fig. \ref{fig:transfer_attack} reveals two key results about DiffMark's cross-model robustness.
-First, the attack sensitivity profile of unseen models closely mirrors that of the SD 1.5 training model: all four target architectures achieve near-perfect TPR on photometric distortions (brightness, contrast, noise, JPEG, erasing) while scoring zero on geometric attacks (rotation, crop-resize), precisely replicating the pattern reported in Tab. \ref{tab:robustness}.
-This consistency confirms that the robustness characteristics are inherited from the shared latent-space structure rather than being artifacts of the training model overfitting.
-Second, under regeneration attacks, there is a notable TPR drop under Regen-VAE for DreamShaper 8 and Realistic Vision 5.1.
-Future work can explore the reason behind this issue.
+The evaluation under the attack context is provided in Appendix.